What you’ll learn to do: analyze and utilize general reading strategies

 The recommended amount of time college students should devote to studying outside of class is two-three hours per credit hour each week.
 In other words, a student enrolled in 15 credit hours should spend 30-45 hours per week studying, and much of that time will be devoted to reading.
 In fact, the path to a college degree means hundreds and hundreds of hours of reading.

 This section will help you use those hours most productively by introducing strategies for active reading, which will help streamline your learning process.
-In the next couple of pages, you will learn some tips to maximize your reading efficiency so you have a better sense of what to do before, while, and after you read.
+You will learn some tips to maximize your reading efficiency so you have a better sense of what to do before, while, and after you read.
 These strategies include previewing, skimming, questioning, and annotating.